ronghuaww/Payroll-Parser/README.md

 - CSV file that contains a list of employees' names, Social Security Numbers, and pay rates.

 It will output:
-- CSV file that lists all employees with their respective names, Social Security Numbers, Position Held, Pay Rate, Worked Hrs, and Tips earned.
+- CSV file that lists all employees with their respective names, Social Security Numbers, Positions Held, Pay Rate, Worked Hrs, and Tips earned.

+## To Run:
+- have an "input" folder with subfolders called:
+  - "hoursPDFs" - containing the "Employee Time Card and Job Detail" Document
+  -  "tipsPDFs" - containing the "Consolidated Employee Tip Totals by Revenue Center" Document
+  - "ssnCSVs" - containing a list of employees' names, Social Security Numbers, and pay rates

+- In "main.py", update the following variables to the respective file name:
+  - "employeesTimePdf"
+  - "employeeTipsPdf"
+  - "employeeSsnCsv"
+  - "outputFileCsv"

+- The output will be found in the "output" folder.